Emperor Wencheng of Northern Wei: Early reign

 It appeared that Yuan He and Buliugu Li were the key victors out of these struggles, for not only did they not suffer during the infighting, but became exceedingly honored late in Emperor Wencheng's reign.
 Both they and Dugu Ni were created princes.
 Whether Emperor Wencheng himself was involved in these internecine struggles is unclear, although the edicts were issued in his name.
 Yuchi Juan (尉遲眷), already a decorated general during Emperor Taiwu's reign, also became powerful.

 Another characteristic of Emperor Wencheng's reign was that he often toured the provinces throughout his empire.
+He also frequently issued partial amnesties to the people of the capital Pingcheng.

 In winter 452, Emperor Wencheng's mother Consort Yujiulü died, and he subsequently posthumously honored his parents as emperor and empress.

 Around the new year 453, Emperor Wencheng, a Buddhist, officially ended the prohibitions against Buddhism that Emperor Taiwu had instituted in 445 (which became known as the first of Three Disasters of Wu), and he personally performed tonsure on five monks.
 However, as per the traditions instituted by Emperor Taiwu, he also publicly received Taoist amulets in spring 454.

 In spring 453, Emperor Wencheng honored his wet nurse Lady Chang as empress dowager, and treated her brothers as if they were his biological uncles.

 In fall 454, Emperor Wencheng's concubine Consort Li gave birth to his oldest son Tuoba Hong.
 In 456, he created another imperial consort, Consort Feng, empress and created Tuoba Hong crown prince—and then, pursuant to Northern Wei tradition, ordered Tuoba Hong's mother Consort Li to commit suicide.